 Phone: (414)-226-7100

-Access Arrest Reports From Police Departments in Milwaukee County Wisconsin
+View Arrest Data From Police Departments Throughout Milwaukee County Wisconsin

 City police departments in Milwaukee County are another resource to check public records.
 Citizens can reach out to these departments to access Milwaukee County arrest reports.